juliag325/Grading/README.md

 # Grading
 A program that acts as a grader for errors written by student, using an imported dictionary.
+NOTE: Student written works file was supplemented by the TAs.
+Testing with this file was done in the computer labs only, and file was not directly given to the students.
+Therefore, there is not test file in this repository to use in this program.

 The classes Graduate Student, Undergraduate Student, and HighSchool Student dicate the name, ID, and school in which they attend.
 The Student class initializes the objects used in each of these classes.